Italian Recipe Book

 Extra Tips

-• If you food processor has a large bowl it’s easier to double the ingredients and make a bigger batch.
+• Double the ingredients.
+If your food processor has a large bowl it’s easier to double the ingredients and make a bigger batch.
 You can always preserve extra pesto in the freezer for a couple of month.

-• Place the food processor blade in the freezer and all ingredients in the fridge 30 to 60 minutes before making pesto so that your pesto turns out bright green and not brown.
+• Refrigerate tools and ingredients.
+Place the food processor blade in the freezer and all ingredients in the fridge 30 to 60 minutes before making pesto so that your pesto turns out bright green and not brown.

-• Use a mix of young (small) leaves and larger leaves if you make presto with a food processor.
+• Small or large basil leaves.
+Use a mix of young (small) leaves and larger leaves if you make presto with a food processor.
 When making pesto with mortar and pestle use young tender leaves only.
 It’s much harder to work large leaves with a pestle since they have harder stem (fiber) and you might end up having “threads” in your pesto.

 1. Using the wrong ingredients or unacceptable substitutes.
 Absolutely avoid using parsley (or other herbs), cashews, lemon juice or any other kind of cheese except Parmesan (Grana Padano is a passable option) and Pecorino to make Pesto Genovese.
 Or simply don’t call it Pesto Genovese.